 Lego has been a stable toy for generations now, and you probably have at least a few pieces kicking around the toybox in your house.
 (And if not your toybox, check the couch cushions!)
 So make Lego part of your holiday fun with this DIY Lego Wreath Ornament.

 Lego is one of those toys that never goes out of style.
 It’s versatile and has incredible play value.
 Whether your kids use the sets to act out stories, or the pieces to build their own imaginative creations, Lego appeals to kids of all ages.
-And not only can you build vehicles, worlds and stories with it, but you build skills and memories too!
+Not only can you build vehicles, worlds, and stories with it, but you can build skills and memories too!

 Making Lego ornaments has become increasingly popular.
-And this DIY Lego wreath ornament is not only super simple to make, but adorable too.
+This DIY Lego wreath ornament is not only super simple to make but adorable too.
 You probably have all the supplies you need for this already!

 Wreaths are an old symbol.

 Wreaths are an ancient symbol of victory and power.
 Green wreaths were often used to crown the winners of the ancient Greek Olympics, and are often pictured in the Greek myths and legends.

 This DIY Lego wreath ornament is in keeping with the wreath tradition.
 The first Christmas wreaths were said to be made by the first Christians using Christmas trees inside their homes.
 The trees were trimmed to a more pleasing and symbolic triangular shape.
 And since at that time, people were in the habit of using everything until it was gone, they took the remnant branches and wove them into circles to decorate the tree.

 Do you want more ideas like this?
 Check out my list of fun and easy DIY Ornaments for Kids.